 |Domestic Box Office: $61,737,191||Overseas Box Office: $63,800,000|

-Ender’s Game was majority financed by OddLot, Summit contributed about 20% of the capital, K/O Paper Products and the visual effects company Digital Domain rounded out the backers.
-Sierra/Affinity handled pre-sales at the 2011 Cannes Film Festival for the expensive $110 million big screen version of the novel Ender’s Game, which was pitched to buyers as the start of a major franchise.
+The budget for Ender’s Game was $110 million and it was majority financed by OddLot, Summit contributed about 20% of the capital, K/O Paper Products and the visual effects company Digital Domain rounded out the backers.
+Sierra/Affinity handled pre-sales at the 2011 Cannes Film Festival for the expensive big screen version of the novel, which was pitched to buyers as the start of a major franchise.